Tips for Traveling in Europe

 Be Ready to Walk

-Depending on where you go in Europe, many attractions will be near each other.
+Depending on where you go in Europe, many attractions will be nearby.
 Instead of jumping on the train or getting a taxi, it will be easier to walk in many cases.
 During my time in Europe, I walked to a lot of places.
 It allowed me to see much more of the cities that I visited.

 Here are some other things that I noticed:

 A couple of times, people got a little too close to me.
-A few times, I was in line waiting for food, and people were right up on me.
+A few times, I was in line waiting for food, and people were right up to me.
 Personal space didn’t exist.
 I had to put my hand out once for the person to give me space.
-Honestly, I don’t think they were doing it to be disrespectful.
-I think that’s just how some people are over there.
+Honestly, they were not doing it to be disrespectful.
+That’s just how some people are over there.

 Depending on your city or country, you may see people smoking in some places.
 I didn’t notice it much in London, but I saw it in France.
 I know that may bother some people, so I wanted to give you a heads-up.